UmassJin/Leetcode/coding_index.md

 #####[Anagrams](./Array/Anagrams.py)
 * Save the SORTED string as the key in the dictionary
 * Save each string as the value (put into a list), then push them into the list
-* Note: use the ''.join and list.extend instead of list.append
+* Use the ''.join and list.extend instead of list.append

 -----

 ###Math